Editor’s Note: This marketing infographic is part of our 25 part series.

 This is the scale we try to follow for matching PPC intent with CTA threat temperatures, which can be applied to your Facebook CTAs too:

 Test out various Facebook offers with your different audience intent temperatures.
 Here are some ideas:

 So you’re ready to implement each of these savvy ideas and now you’re wondering what to do once you have all those conversions…

 You can use Facebook’s dashboard to uncover some useful metrics that will keep you on the profit track.

-Audience Insights allows you to check out reports about your current audience, like:
+Audience Insights, for example, allow you to check out reports about your current audience, such as: